Interprofessional Forum on Ethics and Religion in Health Care

 participation in the entire activity, and completion of an online activity evaluation.

-Physicians: CME Accreditation
+Physicians: Accreditation and Credit Designation

 The University of Maryland School of Social Work Office of Continuing Professional Education is authorized by the Board of Social Work Examiners in Maryland to sponsor social work continuing education programs and maintains full responsibility for this program.
 This training qualifies for 5.25 Category I continuing education units.
 Successful completion of this activity requires your signature on the sign-in sheet, participation in the entire activity, and completion of an evaluation form to be handed in at the end of the activity.
 This conference does not meet the Maryland Board of Social Work’s ethics requirement.

 Bizic, M. R., Jeftovic, M., Pusica, S., Stojanovic, B., Duisin, D., Vujovic, S., … Djordjevic, M. L. (2018).
 Gender Dysphoria: Bioethical Aspects of Medical Treatment.
 BioMed research international, 2018, 9652305. doi:10.1155/2018/9652305

 UMSON offers year-round opportunities for continuing education, which is now recognized for license renewal in Maryland.
 Take advantage of online, simulation, and in-person activities to enhance your professional development.